riclolsen/json-scada/docs/schema.md

-# Schema Documentation
+# MongoDB Schema Documentation

 The JSON-SCADA MongoDB database is comprised of the following collections.

 * _realtimeData_ - This is the table that contains point information, tag names, point attributes and realtime values.
 * _protocolDriverInstances_ - Configuration of protocol drivers instances.
 See specific protocol for documentation.
 * _protocolConnections_ - Configuration of protocol connections.
 See specific protocol for documentation.
 * _commandsQueue_ - Queue for commands.
-This collection has no configuration, it is written by the system when user issue commands in the UI.
-It is consumed by protocol drivers only when new documents are inserted.
-Old documents are not erased automatically.
-Protocol acknowledgement information is updated by the protocol driver.
 * _soeData_ - Sequence of Events data.
 This is a Capped Collection, it has a limited size.
-Old documents are overwritten when the maximum sized is reached.
-Data here is only written for digital states when the protocol provides a source timestamp (like for IEC 60870-5-104 type 30).

 Please notice that all numeric fields from the schema is recorded as BSON Doubles (64 bit floating point).
 However, some numeric fields are expected to contain only integer values.
 When numbers are updated by the Mongo Shell manually, all numeric data is converted to BSON Doubles by default.
 Some languages like Node.js can cause values to be stored as integers or doubles depending on the current value.
 It is important that values are always stored as BSON Doubles as otherwise problems may be encountered by protocol drivers, specially those programmed in C#/DotNet Core.